jitrc/tau2-enhanced/presentation/presentation.md

 - Validation errors are systematic and recoverable with clarification
 - ✅ Addresses root cause: parameter construction errors
 - ✅ Generalizes across all tools and domains
-- ✅ Measurable improvement (proven in POC)
+- ✅ Measurable tool-level improvement (proven in POC: +13pp tool success)
 - ✅ Low overhead: Only triggers on failures

 ---